Residents in good standing with their current institution are able to participate in a visiting rotation.

 - An affiliation agreement form (from the visitor's home institution), which includes statements of:

-- Good standing at the home institution's program;
+- Good standing in the home institution's program;

-- What the visitor would be doing in our program; and
+- What the rotator will be doing; and

-- That the home institution will cover the visitor's salary and malpractice insurance during the rotation.
+- The home institution's agreement to cover the resident's salary and malpractice insurance during the rotation.